-The first step is understanding your target market.
-Effective marketing is underpinned by sound knowledge of (potential) customers and competitors.
-Only by knowing your customers' needs, wants and aspirations can you hope to satisfy or delight them – and possibly even lure them away from your competitors.
+Effective marketing is underpinned by sound knowledge of the market.
+Only by knowing exactly what your customers want can you hope to satisfy (or better still delight) them – and possibly even lure them away from your competitors.

 Carrying out market research for your start-up business needn’t be complex or expensive.
-Finding the answer to the most basic facts is key and a simple conversation with potential customers can reveal much.
-You need to find out what they think about your products and prices, and whether any of their needs are not currently being served.
+Finding the answer to the most basic facts is key and a simple conversation with potential customers can be highly revealing.
+Find out what they think about your products and prices, and whether any of their needs are not currently being served.
 Ask also what they think of your brand.

-Market research can enable you to tailor your offer to fit a gap in the market (‘niche’).
-Being the best supplier within your niche (or one of them) should be high up on your list of ambitions.
-Remaining close to your customers enables you to stay in tune with their needs.
+Market research can enable you to spot a gap in the market (‘niche’).
+Being the best supplier within a niche (or one of them) should be high up on your list of ambitions.

 Marketing success is underpinned by the Four Ps: Product; Price; Place (ie distribution channel); and Promotion.
-Together, they form the ‘Marketing Mix’.
-Get it right and you'll maximise the success of your marketing efforts.
-You also need powerful messages and a unique selling proposition (USP) that convinces customers to buy from you over others.
+They form the ‘Marketing Mix’.
+Get the right combination and you'll maximise your success.
+You also need strong messages and a unique selling proposition (USP) that convinces customers to buy from you and not another supplier.

-You must promote your business effectively and it’s a never-ending task.
-Online marketing is now at the heart of many business’s promotional efforts.
-When done well, it can help to attract and retain large numbers of customers, often for relatively little investment.
+Promotion is a never-ending task for businesses and online marketing is now at the heart of many business’s efforts to attract and retain customers.
+When done well, it can help to attract and retain large numbers of customers, often for relatively modest investment.

-Key offline marketing options include advertising, direct mail, leafleting (which still works very well for some businesses), public relations (PR) and networking (including visiting and having a presence at fairs, trade shows and exhibitions).
-The most potent promotion comes from satisfied customers, so it pays to ensure your customers are delighted if you want to ensure word of mouth recommendations.
+Key offline marketing options include advertising, direct mail, leafleting, public relations (PR) and networking (opportunities include fairs, trade shows and exhibitions).
+The most potent advertising comes from satisfied customers, so it pays to ensure your customers are delighted if you want to earn word of mouth recommendations.

-In business, the ability to convince customers to spend is arguably the most valuable skill.
-To some small business owners, it comes naturally.
+The ability to convince people to spend their money is probably the most valuable skill in business.
+To some, it comes naturally.
 Others get better with time.
-There are a number of techniques that can be learned; above all you need to be able to be able to quickly convey the benefits of your products/services, recognise customer buying signals and learn how to close the sale.
+There are numerous techniques that can be learned.
+Crucially, you need to be able to be able to quickly convey the benefits of your products/services, recognise customer buying signals and learn how to close the sale.

-Marketing isn’t something you do occasionally, it must be part of the everyday fabric of your business.
+Marketing must be part of the everyday fabric of your business.
 You need to assess your sales and marketing activity continually, learn from your mistakes, build on your successes – and remain open to new methods.